JordanJWSmith/ImageFolder-relabel/README.md

 valid_dataset = datasets.ImageFolder(root='input/validation_data',transform=valid_transform)
 ```

+`ImageFolder-relabel` is a lightweight GUI allowing users to quickly browse through these images,
+assign new labels to any outliers and bulk refactor to relabel the images.

 ## Setup
 Add the top level of your image directory to `congig.json`.
 Using the above example, this would be:
 ```